iTero Element Intraoral Scanner

 Digital Dental Impressions in 3D

-The first step in creating a new restoration or to obtain records for orthodontic treatment is to make a dental impression.
-In the past, this means having to use a tray filled with putty like impression material.
-Dr. Finlay and his team have invested in the latest technology that helps to replace this unpleasant procedure 80% of the time!
-This cutting edge technology allows us to take extremely accurate digital impressions of your teeth.
-We are one of only a handful of practices in the state of Maryland that have embraced and implemented digital impressions to benefit or treatment protocols.
+The first step in creating a new dental restoration or obtaining records for orthodontic treatment is to make a dental impression.
+In the past, this means having to use a tray filled with putty-like impression material.
+In our Annapolis dental office, we have the latest technology that helps to replace this unpleasant procedure 80% of the time!

-Although the technique does not totally replace the use of traditional impressions, it comes a long way in making the majority of the procedures more comfortable with the added benefit of predictable accuracy.
+Although the technique does not totally replace the use of traditional impressions, it does improve the comfort and accuracy in a majority of the dental procedures we perform.

 Oral Sedation Dentistry

 Dental phobia, or fear of the dentist, is not uncommon.
-In fact, many people avoid dental treatments altogether, as the stress and anxiety can be overwhelming.
+In fact, many people avoid the dentist altogether.
 As a result, the teeth are neglected and many treatments may be necessary to obtain optimal oral health.
-With sedation dentistry, offered at our Maryland area practice, you can get the smile you’ve always wanted without the stress and fear of your normal office visit.
+Sedation dentistry makes it possible for those with dental phobia to get the care they need without the stress and anxiety.

 Dr. Finlay has received extensive training in the Dental Organization for Conscious Sedation (D.O.C.S) program, the premier resource for sedation dentistry.
 Additionally, his staff has been trained in oral sedation techniques and will make you feel safe and comfortable throughout your visit.

 We utilize digital technology to improve patient care, treatment accuracy, and collaboration between other specialists and doctors.